megawubs/trakt-api-wrapper/readme.md

 Be aware that above approach is especially when you develop for your own.
 When your application needs user specific information and get/post/update stuff based on a user the approach is different.
-In this case you should use a redirect url to your application.and handle getting the access token from there.
+In this case you should use a redirect url to your application and handle getting the access token from there.

 ## The inner workings